 Set up your support network by selecting trusted people from your contact list or adding them in manually.
-If you are currently in counseling or therapy, make sure that your provider is one of the people on your support network.
+If you are currently in counselling or therapy, make sure that your provider is one of the people on your support network.

 <add contacts>